Chart Color Schemes

 Seven Hills's population is slightly younger than the national pattern

-Seven Hills' median age is 37, matching Greater Sydney's figure and closely resembling Australia's median age of 38.
-The 75-84 age group comprises 6.3% of Seven Hills' population, higher than Greater Sydney's percentage, while the 25-34 cohort makes up 14.8%.
-Between 2021 and present day, the 75-84 age group has increased from 5.0% to 6.3%, whereas the 55-64 cohort has decreased from 10.8% to 10.1%.
+Seven Hills has a median age of 37, matching Greater Sydney's figure and closely resembling Australia's median age of 38.
+The 75-84 age group constitutes 6.3% of Seven Hills' population, higher than Greater Sydney's percentage, while the 25-34 cohort makes up 14.8%, which is lower compared to Greater Sydney.
+Between 2021 and present, the 75-84 age group has increased from 5.0% to 6.3% of Seven Hills' population.
+Conversely, the 55-64 age group has decreased from 10.8% to 10.1%.
 By 2041, demographic projections indicate significant shifts in Seven Hills' age structure.
-The 75-84 group is expected to grow by 39%, reaching 1,828 people from its current total of 1,319.
-This growth will contribute significantly to the overall increase in those aged 65 and above, who are projected to account for 62% of Seven Hills' population growth.
-Conversely, the 15-24 and 5-14 age groups are expected to experience population declines.
+The 75-84 age group is expected to grow by 36%, reaching 1,826 people from the current 1,340.
+This growth will be led by those aged 65 and above, who are projected to comprise 63% of the total population increase.
+Meanwhile, the 15-24 and 5-14 age cohorts are expected to experience population declines.